-ASK: Which was more fun in our activity: giving the hug or receiving it?
+ASK: Which was more fun in our activity, giving the hug or receiving it?
 Why?
 (Discuss students' answers.)

-In our lesson today, God shows us what His selfless, everlasting love looks like.
-Let's go to our Bibles to learn more about God's love.
+God shows us in the book of Ruth what His selfless, everlasting love looks like.
+Let's go to the book of Ruth to learn more about God's amazing love.